-If the applicant decides to use an eastern indigo snake protection/education plan other than the approved Plan below, written confirmation or approval from the USFWS that the plan is adequate must be obtained.
-At least 30 days prior to any clearing/land alteration activities, the applicant shall submit their unique plan for review and approval.
-The USFWS will respond via e-mail, typically within 30 days of receiving the plan, either concurring that the plan is adequate or requesting additional information.
+If the project proponent decides to use an eastern indigo snake protection plan other than this approved Plan, written confirmation or approval from the USFWS for the alternative plan must be obtained.
+The project proponent shall submit their alternative plan for review and approval.
+The USFWS will respond via e-mail, typically within 30 days, either concurring that the plan is adequate or requesting additional information.
 A concurrence e-mail from the appropriate USFWS Field Office will fulfill approval requirements.

 POSTER & PAMPHLET INFORMATION

 The posters provided above shall be placed at strategic locations on the construction site and along any proposed access roads (a final poster for Plan compliance, to be printed on 11 x 17in or larger paper and laminated, is attached).
 Pamphlets should be printed on 8.5 x 11in paper and folded, and available and distributed to staff working on the site.

 - All Project personnel shall be notified about the potential presence and appearance of the federally protected eastern indigo snake (Drymarchon couperi).